ViLAM: Distilling Vision-Language Reasoning into Attention Maps for Social Robot Navigation

 \no \textbf{Benefits of sequential images}: We evaluate the impact of removing previous image sequences during training and observe that it negatively affects navigation performance across all scenarios, with particularly notable degradation in Scenarios 3 and 4.
 These scenarios involve highly dynamic human movement and significant lighting variations, where the absence of temporal context limits the model's ability to adapt to rapid environmental changes.
 The history of images helps attention distillation during training, enhancing feature learning.
 Without this historical context, the model struggles with stable navigation, resulting in suboptimal trajectories.

-\no \textbf{Inference Rate}: Our method operates at approximately 20Hz on an Intel i9 processor and an Nvidia RTX 2080 GPU, which it efficient for handling dynamic scenes during robot navigation in real-time.
+\no \textbf{Inference Rate}: Our method operates at approximately 20Hz on an Intel i9 processor and an Nvidia RTX 2080 GPU, which is efficient for handling dynamic scenes during robot navigation in real-time.